-We are practice-focused from the beginning.
-Our students thrive in an environment that integrates theory with practical experience.
-Students draft contracts, create corporations, counsel clients, negotiate transactions, prepare and probate wills, try a case before a jury and argue an appeal, graduating ready to practice the law.
+At the Blewett School of Law you will thrive in an environment that integrates theory with practical experience.
+Learn to draft contracts, create corporations, counsel clients, negotiate transactions, prepare and probate wills, try a case before a jury and argue an appeal, graduating ready to practice the law.

-We provide third-year students with faculty-supervised, experience-based learning in clinics.
-They represent real clients with actual legal problems in areas such as criminal law, environmental and natural resource law, American Indian law, bankruptcy law, family law and judicial practice.
-The clinic experience gives students the opportunity to pull together skills acquired in the first two years and apply it.
+In the third year, you will gain experience in faculty-supervised clinics representing real clients with actual legal problems in areas such as criminal law, environmental and natural resource law, American Indian law, bankruptcy law, family law and judicial practice.
+The clinic experience gives you the opportunity to pull together skills acquired in the first two years of law school and apply it.

 JD/Master of Business Administration